All Posts

 Guides

-Alternate Wash Solutions for SLA Parts
+Cleaning Resin 3D Prints: Alternative Wash Solutions for SLA Parts

 Post-processing your parts is crucial to the SLA 3D printing workflow.
 Rinsing, washing, and curing allows you to produce highly functional, detailed parts and finish your parts effectively.
+For the detailed workflow, read our guide to post-processing resin 3D printed parts.

-While IPA is our top recommendation for washing parts, we can share other recommended solvents and solutions that our customers have used successfully.
-We recommend Form Wash and Form Cure alongside Formlabs desktop printers, and Form Wash L and Form Cure L for large-format SLA printers to automate and simplify your post-processing.
+We recommend Form Wash and Form Cure alongside Formlabs desktop resin printers, and Form Wash L and Form Cure L for large-format SLA printers to automate and simplify your post-processing.
 Form Wash and Form Wash L automate the print washing process for consistent, thorough, no-mess cleaning, while Form Cure and Form Cure L precisely combines heat and 405 nm light to consistently post-cure prints.

 When handling wash solvents, always consult the safety data sheet (SDS) from the supplier as the primary source of information and ensure appropriate ventilation when handling.